aimat-lab/cluster-hyperopt-tutorial/config_file_variables.md

   - time: The time a single job will run.
 For more information look at "number_chain_jobs" in section "experiment"

-### sigopt_options TODO
+### sigopt_options
   - dev_run: Used to toggle dev_run.
 If dev_run is true, the created suggestions are random and the hyperparameter search won't work.
     Use this option to debug your code and set it to false when your code works.

   - project_id: The id of your project.
-You can find this online when you are logged in to SigOpt
+You can find this online when you are logged in to SigOpt.
+    Make sure that a project with this id exists.

-  - experiment_name: "tutorial_project" The name of the sigopt experiment.
+  - experiment_name: The name of the SigOpt experiment.

-    Make sure that an experiment with this name exists or create one on SigOpt.
+  - client_id: Your client id.
+You can find it online on the SigOpt site: https://app.sigopt.com/tokens/info under the menu points:
+    - \<Your Username\>

-  - client_id: 11949
+      - "API Tokens"